The Alden Family

 - Rebecca Alden, born at Duxbury, before 1649; died before 5 October 1722; married at Duxbury, before 30 October 1667, Thomas Delano and had nine children: Benoni, Thomas, Deborah, Jonathan, David, Mary, Sarah, Ruth and Joseph Delano.

-- Mary Alden, born at Duxbury, date unknown; died before 13 June 1688, unmarried.
+- Mary Alden, born at Duxbury, date unknown; died after 13 June 1688, unmarried.

-- Priscilla Alden, born at Duxbury, date unknown; died before 13 June 1688, unmarried.
+- Priscilla Alden, born at Duxbury, date unknown; died after 13 June 1688, unmarried.

 - David Alden, born at Duxbury, circa 1645-50; died at Duxbury, circa 1718-19; married by 1674, Mary Southworth and had six children: Ruth, Elizabeth, Priscilla, Benjamin, Alice and Samuel Alden.